mulesoft-consulting/jwt-module/README.md

 + The cryptographic algorithm to be used for signing
 + The location of the `Private Key File` to be used during signing
     + It is recommended to make use of the `${mule.home}` and `${app.name}` properties to avoid hardcoding
++ The passphrase that was used to encrypt the private key (optional)

 ![Configuration](/images/config-parameters.png)